wp-plugins/wangguard/readme.txt

 = WordPress Simple Features =

- * NEW Wizard for detect and eliminate Sploggers
+ * Wizard for detect and eliminate Sploggers
- * NEW Mark as Splogger from post list
+ * Mark as Splogger from post list

 = WordPress Mu (WPMU) Features =

- * NEW Wizard for detect and eliminate Sploggers
+ * Wizard for detect and eliminate Sploggers
- * NEW Mark as Splogger from post list
+ * Mark as Splogger from post list
- * NEW Protect all registration pages from All blogs (Activated sitewide)
+ * Protect all registration pages from All blogs (Activated sitewide)

 = WordPress Multisite (WP3) Features =

- * NEW Wizard for detect and eliminate Sploggers
+ * Wizard for detect and eliminate Sploggers
- * NEW Mark as Splogger from post list
+ * Mark as Splogger from post list
- * NEW Add a "Report blog and author" on every blog
+ * Add a "Report blog and author" on every blog
- * NEW Moderation Queue for repored users and blogs
+ * Moderation Queue for repored users and blogs
- * NEW Protect all registration pages from All blogs (Activated for Network)
+ * Protect all registration pages from All blogs (Activated for Network)

 = BuddyPress 2.x (WordPresss Simple and WordPress Multisite 3.x) Features =

- * NEW Wizard for detect and eliminate Sploggers
+ * Wizard for detect and eliminate Sploggers
- * NEW Mark as Splogger from post list
+ * Mark as Splogger from post list
- * NEW Add "Report blog and author" on every blog
+ * Add "Report blog and author" on every blog
- * NEW Moderation Queue for repored users and blogs
+ * Moderation Queue for repored users and blogs
- * NEW Add report user on every Activity
+ * Add report user on every Activity
- * NEW Add report user on every profile
+ * dd report user on every profile

- = NEW bbPress 2.0 RC4 =
+ = bbPress 2.0 RC4 =

- * NEW Wizard for detect and eliminate Sploggers
+ * Wizard for detect and eliminate Sploggers

 = Requirements/Restrictions =